greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="optimizer_enable_indexonlyscan"></a>optimizer\_enable\_indexonlyscan

-When GPORCA is enabled \(the default\) and this parameter is `true` \(the default\), GPORCA can generate index-only scan plan types for B-tree indexes.
+When GPORCA is enabled \(the default\) and this parameter is `true` \(the default\), GPORCA can generate index-only scan plan types for B-tree indexes and any index type that contains all of the columns used by the query inside the index.
+(GiST indexes support index-only scans for some operator classes but not others.)
 GPORCA accesses the index values only, not the data blocks of the relation.
 This provides a query execution performance improvement, particularly when the table has been vacuumed, has wide columns, and GPORCA does not need to fetch any data blocks \(for example, they are visible\).

 When deactivated \(`false`\), GPORCA does not generate index-only scan plan types.